tobiasflohre/movie-database/README.md

 #### Running the applications

 Now clone this repository and check out master.
-From command line you may just call `./buildAndStartup.sh` to build and startup all applications.
-You need to have `mvn` and `java` on your path for that.
+From command line you may just call `./buildAndStartup.sh`.
+This script stops boot2docker, nginx and all movie-database applications and then builds all applications, starts boot2docker and Redis, starts nginx, copies the static Angular app to a specific place and then starts all movie-database applications.
+You need to have `mvn` and `java` and `boot2docker` and `dock` and `grunt` and `bower` on your path for that (and maybe some other stuff, better take a look at the script).
 If you're not on OSX it should be easy to adapt the script to your OS.
 I piped the logs to `dev/null` because the applications themselves are logging to `/tmp`.

-Alternatively, in your IDE import all Maven projects, then run the class `NavigationApplication` in the project movie-database-navigation, the class `ActorsApplication` in the project movie-database-actors, the class `MoviesApplication` in the project movie-database-movies and the class `MonitoringApplication`in the project movie-database-monitoring.
+Alternatively start nginx and Redis yourself, build the Angular app yourself and copy it to the folder accessed by nginx, and then in your IDE import all Maven projects, then run the class `ShopApplication` in the project movie-database-shop-rest, the class `NavigationApplication` in the project movie-database-navigation, the class `ActorsApplication` in the project movie-database-actors, the class `MoviesApplication` in the project movie-database-movies and the class `MonitoringApplication`in the project movie-database-monitoring.

 Then access [http://moviedatabase.com](http://moviedatabase.com) in your browser for the application.
 Currently there are two users, admin/admin and user/user.
 For monitoring with Spring Boot Admin access [http://localhost:8083](http://localhost:8083).